PragatiAgnihotri/PragatiAgnihotri/README.md

     "Sql"
   ]

+2024 Goals:
+  [
-2024 Goals: ["Find an internship and probably get job in it going further and also aiming to complete a major project"]
+    "Find an internship and probably get job in it going further", "Also aiming to complete a major project"
+  ]

 hobbies:
   [